-Lou Reed was to open up for Elvis Costello in 1989, but he cancelled and was replaced by The Cowboy Junkies, who paid tribute with their rendition of “Sweet Jane.”
+Lou Reed was to open up for Elvis Costello in 1989, but he cancelled and was replaced by The Violent Femmes, though the Cowboy Junkies paid tribute with their rendition of “Sweet Jane.”
 It was also during this show that my buddy Todd looked to his friends from England as Elvis sang a spectacularly subtle performance for such a large venue of “Tramp the Dirt Down,” during which he spouted the venomous lyrics:

 When England was the whore of the world, Margaret was her madam

 During the Jimmy Buffet show in 1990, the old folks yelled at my gaggle of college pukes to sit the hell down.
 At the Billy Joel show that same year, he bragged about getting to sleep with Christie Brinkley.
 And you know what?
 Even decades after their divorce, he’s still entitled to brag about that one!